Our TV Picture Quality Tests

 Our Tests

-Testing the color gamut is straightforward.
-Using an HDMI connection, we connect the TV to one of our test PCs, either with an NVIDIA GeForce GTX 1060 or an NVIDIA GeForce GTX 1660 SUPER graphics card.
-We then connect a Colorimetry Research CR-100 colorimeter to the PC and place it in front of the TV.
-We make sure the PC is displaying a 4k @ 60Hz signal with chroma 4:2:2 and 10-bit color depth, and we test it using a 75% stimulus.
-We open the CalMan software on the PC, which first measures the PQ curve used in the HDR Brightness test.
-Then it measures the Rec.
-2020 and DCI P3 color spaces and publishes the result.
+Although we don't measure a TV's color gamut this way anymore, testing the color gamut was very straightforward.
+Using an HDMI connection, we connected the TV to one of our test PCs, either with an NVIDIA GeForce GTX 1060 or an NVIDIA GeForce GTX 1660 SUPER graphics card.
+We then connected a Colorimetry Research CR-100 colorimeter to the PC and placed it in front of the TV.
+We made sure the PC is displaying a 4k @ 60Hz signal with chroma 4:2:2 and 10-bit color depth, and we tested it using a 75% stimulus.
+Using the CalMan software on the PC, we then first measured the PQ curve used in the HDR Brightness test.
+Then we measured the Rec.
+2020 and DCI-P3 color spaces and published the results.

 What it is: